jtbr/triggertrap-android/README.md

 Triggertrap is a commercial project that was conceived in 2010, launched in 2011, and ultimately went out of business in 2017.

+# Build

+This version was built with target SDK 33 (Android 13 Tiramisu), but supports a minumum of SDK 16 (4.1 Jelly Bean), using current Android Studio and Gradle version 7.6.

 # Credits

 The original software for iOS was built by Matt Kane, and it was further developed by Ross Gibson and Valentin Kalchev.